lbl59/WaterPaths-doc/docs/source/index.rst

 Install and Run
 ================

-To install and run WaterPaths, clone the `GitHub Repository <https://github.com/bernardoct/WaterPaths>`_ (Trindade et al, 2020).
-Follow the directions in the README to run a simple WaterPaths simulation.
+To install and run WaterPaths, clone this `GitHub Repository <https://github.com/bernardoct/WaterPaths>`_.
+Follow the directions in the corresponding README to run a simple WaterPaths simulation.

 Modules
 =======